DePaul vs. Chicago State: Sportsbook promo codes, odds, spread, over/under - December 30

 - Odds to win the national championship: +100000

-- DePaul is 101st in the country in terms of its odds to win the national championship (+100000), much higher than its computer rankings (220th).
+- In terms of its odds to win the national championship (+100000), DePaul is 101st in college basketball.
+It is far below that, 220th, according to computer rankings.

-- Bookmakers have made the Blue Demons' national championship odds the same now (+100000) compared to the beginning of the season (+100000).
+- The Blue Demons were +100000 to win the national championship at the beginning of the season, and are now the same.

-- DePaul's chances of winning the national championship, based on its odds, are 0.1%.
+- DePaul has a 0.1% chance of winning the national championship, based on its moneyline odds.

 Check out all the futures bets available at BetMGM!